aganesh0988/Dockerfiles-deep-dive/README.md

 docker network prune -f
 ```

-### Your mission

-The only file you will need to edit in each phase is the __Dockerfile__.
-Additional edits are purely at your discretion.

 ## Phase 1: Static website (HTML served through NGINX)

 As you saw in previous lessons, the [`nginx` image on Docker Hub][image-nginx]